Nitishkanna22/Tacheon-AI-product-engineer_assessment/README.md

 Primary User: The Internal Analyst / Account Manager

 The primary users are not the clients but the technical staffs.
 Incorporating a client based model in V1 would lead to second layer design in the model that distracts from the core problem.

+Requirements of team members include:
+1. Provide quick answers / insights when the client asks
+2. Identify major risk even before it becomes a major problem